AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 The group of people most likely to be arrested for DUIs, aside from men, is those ages 15 to 24, where nearly 3 percent of the population has been arrested for DUIs.
 Second is the age group 25 to 29, where nearly 1 percent were arrested for DUIs.4

-If you get a DUI, you may need an SR22 or an FR44, depending on your state, which are proof of liability insurance.
-People with DUIs on their driving records usually see higher auto insurance premiums than people with good driving records.
+If you get a DUI, you may need proof of liability insurance as an SR-22 or an FR-44, depending on your state.
+People with DUIs on their driving records usually pay more for car insurance than those with clean records.

 More Likely to Be Stopped by Police

-Unfortunately for men, insurance companies set policy rates based on population statistics at large, not individuals.
-That means, even if all else is equal with their female counterparts, men are still likely to pay more than women for auto insurance.
+Unfortunately for men, insurance companies set policy rates based on population statistics, not individuals.
+That means even if all other factors match those of their female counterparts, men are still likely to pay more than women for auto insurance.

 How Men Can Save on Car Insurance Rates